ambroiseodt/tsim/README.md

 **This is the official implementation of [Leveraging Ensemble Diversity for Robust Self-Training in the Presence of Sample Selection Bias](https://arxiv.org/pdf/2310.14814), AISTATS 2024.**

 ## Overview
-This package implements the **$\mathcal{T}$-similarity**, a drop-in replacement of the softmax for confidence estimation under distribution shifts.
+We provide the implementation of the **$\mathcal{T}$-similarity**, a drop-in replacement of the softmax for confidence estimation under distribution shifts.
 This novel confidence measure is build upon a diverse ensemble of linear classifiers and corrects the softmax overconfidence while being calibrated.
 It can be used for confidence estimation and SSL methods using neural networks as backbones, e.g., self-training.

 <p align="center">
   <img src="https://github.com/ambroiseodt/tsim/assets/64415312/eeef3f8c-308e-4dd6-af3c-58b943634963" width="600">